 Once that is complete the installer will begin downloading all required packages for a working system from your distribution’s sources.
 It will also add it’s own repository to your /etc/apt/sources file which will be used for the installation and update of Virtualmin itself.
 If all goes well Virtualmin will install sucessfully and you can login to it at https://ipaddress:10000.
 It will run a post-installation wizard which asks a few configuration questions.
 I recommend Chooseing ‘No’ For Preload Virtualmin libraries? and Run email domain lookup server?.
 Virus scanning should say it does not know how to start clamd which is a good thing because we don’t want that.
 Choose ‘No’ for Run SpamAssassin server filter.
 Choose ‘Yes’ for Mysql server and ‘No’ for postgresql.
 Set mysql password.
 MySQL configuration size “small system”.
 Enter the primary nameserver for the system.
 In most cases this will be itself.
 I highly recommend “Only store hashed passwords” for the password storage mode.

-After the post-installation wizard finishes you’ll want to go to System Settings -> Features and Plugins and uncheck the “Virus Filtering” option or Virtualmin will complain about not having clamav installed.
+After the post-installation wizard finishes you’ll want to go to System Settings -> Features and Plugins and uncheck the “Virus Filtering” option and then choose an unmanaged vps plan.

 Install Nginx and Nginx Virtualmin plugin